V60 Recipe (Advanced 4:6 Method)

 So far, we are happy with it — no papery notes in our coffee, decent drawdown time without clogging issue.
 Plus, it’s eco-friendly too!

-Nevertheless, if you will like to understand a little more about the drawdown time for Hario brand paper filters, we think it will be very useful (also entertaining) to look at the experiment that James Hoffman have done in his video “The Truth About V60 Filter Papers” .
+Nevertheless, if you would like to understand a little more about the drawdown time for Hario brand paper filters, we think it will be very useful (also entertaining) to look at the experiment that James Hoffman have done in his video “The Truth About V60 Filter Papers” .

 2. Check the grinder and grind size